Telgara/How-to-make-SolidWorks-Drawings/README.md

   <img src="https://github.com/Telgara/Images/blob/main/4.png" />
 </p>

 >In case you want to show your part file from other views, you can use _section_, _broken-out_ and _crop_ views.
-The instructions for such view types are provided below.
+The instruction for such view types is provided below.

 a) Select a “Section View” function in the “Drawing” tool to make a half section view of the part.
 Drag the section view to its place.